dish-event/dish-event/index.md

 The event will consist of blockchain 101 talks (biz track), specialised break out rooms per smart contract platform (dev track), panel discussions (biz track), in-person code mentoring (dev track) and finally a judging round to decide the top 3 teams of the competition.
 Our targeted 150 participants will consist of mostly developers and marketers, project managers and the like coming from a wide range of industries.

-### PRE-EVENT
-As a primer to DISH, the blockchain community will be hosting [the DAppetiser meetup](https://www.meetup.com/blockdevsasia/events/255790578/?isFirstPublish=true) on Thursday, November 8th at 7:30PM.
-Taking place in The Bottle Shop BGC, this introductory networking session is meant to connect all organizers and participants in one location.
-In any case, if you’re interested in learning more about DISH, looking to join a team, or just want to casually network with people from the community, then this meetup is for you!

 ### LOCATION AND TIME
 **DISH 2018** will happen at:
 - Start: **Saturday November 24, 7AM**